-BEST LOUISIANA SEAFOOD BOIL Call In Orders (855) Da - Cajun (855) 322-2586
+BEST LOUISIANA SEAFOOD BOIL Call Us for Orders!
+(855) Da - Cajun (855) 322-2586

 With over 30 years of experience cooking in the finest restaurants, our chefs are excited to present their vision to you and all our guests.
 Our caring and committed staff will ensure you have a fantastic experience with us.

-Chef Aliza love for cooking started as a young girl in the province of Cambodia.
+Chef Aliza's love for cooking started as a young girl in the province of Cambodia.
 She was an orphan, who was sold into slavery at the age of ten and one of her jobs was to cook and clean for a Cambodian family.
 Aliza felt that she could express herself through cooking and it made her feel free.
-Her dream was to one day, own her own restau
+Her dream was to one day, own her own resta

-Chef Aliza love for cooking started as a young girl in the province of Cambodia.
+Chef Aliza's love for cooking started as a young girl in the province of Cambodia.
 She was an orphan, who was sold into slavery at the age of ten and one of her jobs was to cook and clean for a Cambodian family.
 Aliza felt that she could express herself through cooking and it made her feel free.
 Her dream was to one day, own her own restaurant.
-The next family she worked for, was from Thailand and the daughter taught her how cook Thai cuisine.
+The next family she worked for was from Thailand and the daughter taught her how to cook Thai cuisine.
 At the age of 15, Aliza started working for a Filipino family and also learned how to cook their cuisine.
 The family treated Aliza as one of their own children and paid her way to go to school and learn English.
 Aliza was now motivated by a new dream.
 She still wanted to open a restaurant, but she wanted the restaurant to be in America, so she learned English very fast.
 Her adopted parents knew how much Aliza loved cooking so, when she was 17 years old, they enrolled her in culinary school and paid her tuition.
 She now dreamed of one day becoming a great chef and eventually had the opportunity to come to America.
 Aliza started working in a Cambodian-Thai restaurant in Long Beach, California, where she met the love of her life, Chef Guy.
-He taught her how to cook Creole & Cajun cuisine.
+He taught her how to cook Creole and Cajun cuisine.
 They started catering and later owned a food truck.
 Then, Aliza’s dream came true when she and Chef Guy opened a restaurant called the “Crazy Creole Café.”
-She is now the Executives Chef and Co-Owner of the “Louisiana Seafood House” by EMC in Oxnard, California.
+She is now the Executive Chef and Co-Owner of the “Louisiana Seafood House” by EMC in Oxnard, California.
 So, dreams do come true.
-Chef Aliza has mastered the art of cooking Cambodian, Thai, Lao, Filipino, Mexican, Soul Food, Cajun and of course Creole cuisine.
+Chef Aliza has mastered the art of cooking Cambodian, Thai, Lao, Filipino, Mexican, Soul Food, Cajun, and of course Creole cuisine.
 When asked why she loves cooking so much, her reply was, “because it makes people smile!”